 Let’s see how aromatic this wine is.
 Hold your glass at your chest and see if you can catch any scent.
 Then move it to your chin and try to smell.
 Then really put your nose in the glass and take a big sniff.
 What scents do you catch?
 Swirl the wine and then sniff again.
 What scents do you catch now?

 TASTING PROFILE: This is an aromatic grape that you should be able to smell at your chest or chin.
-Scents include tropical fruit, citrus, herbs.
+Scents include Herbaceous notes, floral aromas, green fruits, stone fruits, tropical fruits.

 Take a taste and swirl it in your mouth.
 What flavors do you taste?
 After you swallow, how long does the flavor linger and how would you describe those flavors?